-This article will walk you through the ins and outs of Google AdWords conversion tracking, from why you need it to how it gets done.
+This article will walk you through the ins and outs of Google Ads conversion tracking, from why you need it to how it gets done.

 Although all webmasters love organic (free) traffic, there is a big market for ad-driven sources as well.
 Making use of ads is a viable alternative for commercial sites for getting fast results, and Google Ads is a very robust platform where you can achieve them.

 Still, getting relevant ad traffic can get expensive, so you are naturally looking for as much Return on Investment (ROI) as possible.

 You can determine how well your ads are converting right from your WordPress dashboard.